ECASLab/cynq/docs/GettingStarted.md

 * `impl` is the HardwareArchitecture.
 At the moment, only `UltraScale` is supported for UltraScale MPSoC.
 * `xclbin` is the path to the .xclbin file.
 You can use the one in `third-party/resources/alveo-xclbin/vadd.xclbin`.

 3) Create the DMA instances to move the data.
-This is intended for designs that uses AXI4-Stream.
+This is intended for designs that use AXI4-Stream.

 ```c++
 auto dma = platform->GetDataMover(0);
 ```

-where `0` is a dummy value and it is currently unused in this implementation.
+where `0` is a dummy value, and it is currently unused in this implementation.

 4) Create the IP core instances to interact with them.